JanviMangukiya/TaskManagement/README.md

 ## Scripts

-- `npm start` - Start the production server
+- `node app.js` - Start the server
-- `npm run dev` - Start the development server with nodemon
+- `nodemon app.js` - Start the server with nodemon

 ---